GI Bill for College Students

 The Post-9/11 GI Bill can pay your full resident tuition at a public school.
 If you are attending a private or foreign school it will pay up to $21,970.46 per academic year.
 Many schools can choose to participate in the "Yellow-Ribbon" program which can waive a portion of the difference in the tuition you are charged and the amount covered by the Post-9/11 GI Bill.
 Be sure to ask your school if they are planning to participate in the program.

 The Post-9/11 GI Bill also pays a Monthly Housing Allowance based on the ZIP code of the location of the school you are attending - not your home ZIP code.
 This stipend currently averages $1,611 a month, but can exceed $2,700 depending on where you go to school.
-Students taking 100% of their courses online are eligible for a monthly stipend equal to half of the national average stipend, which is currently $805.50.
+Students taking 100% of their courses online are eligible for a monthly housing stipend of $805.50, which is 1/2 the national average Monthly Housing Allowance.

 Housing allowance payments are based on the amount of creditable active-duty service after Sept.
 10, 2001.